 Attractive Renters’ Market

-More than 70% of the households in Jersey City are renter occupied, even though the City is the 5th most expensive small city to rent in, according to The Jersey Journal.
+More than 70% of the households in Jersey City are renter occupied, even though the City is the 5th most expensive small city to rent in.
 Two of the reasons why there are so many renters in Jersey City is the high cost of buying property and the fact that although rents are high here, they’re still lower than nearby Manhattan and Hoboken.

 Although Jersey City does have a rent control ordinance that caps annual rent increases to 4%, single-family rental homes aren’t regulated.
 The current rent control law in Jersey City applies only to buildings built before 1987 with five or more residential units.